GTB-TBPS/part3/README.md

 # part3
 This is a Stata do-file for the analysis using robust standard errors with Multiple Imputation and Inverse Probability Weighting (Model 3).
-The primary outcomes is the estimated prevalence of bacteriologically confirmed pulmonary TB.
+The primary outcome is the estimated prevalence of bacteriologically confirmed pulmonary TB.

 For more details, read: